TBSDrJ/Speed_Compare_Bernoulli/README.md

 + It's pretty clear that Python is increasing memory usage as it updates versions in exchange for gaining speed.
 That's probably the choice I'd make at this point too.
 Personally, I wish you could use command-line options to adjust this balance as is possible with C/C++/Fortran.
 I tried the -O and -OO command-line flags in both 3.10 and 3.11 and it didn't make any noticeable difference in either time or RAM for this use case.
 The optimization seems mostly dedicated to reducing introspection overhead, which I'm essentially not using.

 + This is my first experience with Pypy, and ... wow!
 Reading the beginning of the docs, it looks like this problem was pretty much made to make Pypy look good, but it looks _really_ good.
 The idea of being able to write code in Python and get ~95% of the performance of bare C is spectacular.

+# License

+All code in the repository is covered by the Creative Commons Attribution - Share Alike License, 4.0, https://creativecommons.org/licenses/by-sa/4.0/